Binary Kerr black-hole scattering at 2PM from quantum higher-spin Compton: Conclusion

-We have compared our computations to fixed-order-results for low-spin multipoles in the literature and find convincing agreement.
-Specifically, we focused on ref.~\cite{Bautista:2023szu} which gives the impulse up to $\cO(S^6)$ in canonical SSC gauge, which required non-trivial conversion of our observables that are otherwise expressed in the covariant SSC gauge.
-We reproduce the impulse up to $\cO(S^5)$, once taking into account the $\alpha=0$, $\eta\neq0$ choice that we employ for the contact terms in the Compton amplitude, and find a minor disagreement at $\cO(S^6)$ for pieces coming from the vector box, which are simple iteration pieces.
+We have compared our computations to fixed-order results for low-spin multipoles in the literature and find convincing agreement.
+Specifically, we focused on \rcite{Bautista:2023szu} which gives the impulse up to $\cO(S^6)$ in canonical SSC gauge, which required nontrivial conversion of our observables that are otherwise expressed in the covariant SSC gauge.
+We reproduce the impulse up to $\cO(S^5)$, once taking into account the choice $\alpha=0$, $\eta\neq0$ that we employ for the contact terms in the Compton amplitude, and find a minor disagreement at $\cO(S^6)$ for pieces coming from the vector box, which are simple iteration pieces.
 For reference, we have included some practical details of the canonical SSC conversion.

-There are several avenues that can be explored some further work.
-Firstly, we were able to get surprisingly simple all-orders-in-spin formulae for the one-loop triangle coefficients, and while for certain of these closed formulae we also computed the classical observables in terms of the eikonal phase, more work is required to sufficiently simplify and present the remaining all-orders-in-spin contributions.
+There are several avenues that can be explored in further work.
+Firstly, we were able to get surprisingly simple all-order-in-spin formulae for the one-loop triangle coefficients, and while for certain of these closed formulae we also computed the classical observables in terms of the eikonal phase, more work is required to sufficiently simplify and present the remaining all-order-in-spin contributions.
 Secondly, our results are given for the case $\alpha = 0$, where $\alpha$ is a tag that was introduced in~\rcite{Bautista:2022wjf} to mark certain conspicuous contributions.
-The quantum higher-spin Compton amplitude seems to land naturally on $\alpha = 0$~\cite{Cangemi:2023bpe}, but it would be desirable to also obtain all-orders-in-spin results for contributions that may represent $\alpha \neq 0$.
-This requires more knowledge of such terms to higher orders $S^{\gg8}$ (c.f.~\rcite{Bautista:2023sdf}) such that suitable candidate entire functions in spin can be studied.
+The quantum higher-spin Compton amplitude seems to land naturally on $\alpha = 0$~\cite{Cangemi:2023bpe}, but it would also be desirable to obtain all-order-in-spin results for contributions that may represent $\alpha \neq 0$.
+This requires more knowledge of such terms to higher orders $S^{\gg8}$ ({\it c.f.}~\rcite{Bautista:2023sdf}) such that suitable candidate entire functions in spin can be studied.
 Lastly, there are important classical observables that we have not explored in this work, such as the 2PM spin kick, which can be extracted from the same 1-loop amplitude discussed in this work.
 The higher-spin Compton amplitude can also be used for computing the leading-order waveform, which can be obtained from the five-point tree-level amplitude where a graviton external state is included.